uoy-ads/ads-data-catalogue-docs/docs/index.md

 - :earth_americas: Where (geographic location)
 - :clock1: When (time periods).

-Search results can also be displayed in multiple ways: as individual listings, aggregated on an interactive map, or plotted on a timeline view.
+Search results can be displayed in multiple ways: as individual listings, aggregated on an interactive map, or plotted on a timeline view.

 Built on the same robust infrastructure developed by the [ARIADNE Research Infrastructure](https://www.ariadne-research-infrastructure.eu/) for the [ARIADNE Portal](https://portal.ariadne-infrastructure.eu/), our catalogue is specifically designed to serve the needs of the ADS community, while presenting our distinctive collection of archaeological datasets and digital resources.